Simple Modules and PI Structure of the Two-Parameter Quantized Algebra $U^+_{r,s}(B_2)$: Preliminaries

 \subsection{Polynomial Identity Algebras}

 In the roots of unity setting, the algebra $ U_{r,s}^+(B_2)$ becomes a finitely generated module over its center, by Remark \ref{rem2}.
 Hence as a result \cite[Corollary 13.1.13]{mcr}, the algebra $ U_{r,s}^+(B_2)$ becomes a polynomial identity algebra.
-This sufficient condition on the parameters to be PI algebra is also necessary. \begin{prop} The algebra $ U_{r,s}^+(B_2)$ is a PI algebra if and only if $r$ and $s$ are roots of unity. \end{prop} \begin{proof} The sufficient part is already done.
+This sufficient condition on the parameters to be PI algebra is also necessary. \begin{theorem} The algebra $ U_{r,s}^+(B_2)$ is a PI algebra if and only if $r$ and $s$ are roots of unity. \end{theorem} \begin{proof} The sufficient part is already done.
 For the necessary part, we use the fact that any subalgebra of a PI algebra is also a PI algebra.
-Consider the subalgebra of $ U_{r,s}^+(B_2)$ generated by $X_2$ and $X_3$ which is a quantum affine space.
-It is a well-known result that if $r$ and $s$ are not roots of unity, then the quantum plane $\mathbb{C}\langle X_2,X_3\rangle /\langle X_2X_3-rsX_3X_2\rangle$ is not a PI algebra.
-Hence the result follows. \end{proof} Kaplansky's Theorem has a striking consequence in the case of a prime affine PI algebra over an algebraically closed field. \begin{prop} \emph{(\cite[Theorem I.13.5]{brg})} Let $A$ be a prime affine PI algebra over an algebraically closed field $\mathbb{K}$ and $V$ be a simple $A$-module.
-Then $V$ is a finite-dimensional vector space over $\mathbb{K}$ with $\dime_{\mathbb{K}}(V)\leq \pideg (A)$. \end{prop} This result provides an important link between the PI degree of a prime affine PI algebra over an algebraically closed field and its irreducible representations.
-Moreover, the upper bound PI-deg($A$) is attained for such an algebra $A$ (cf. \cite[Lemma III.1.2]{brg}). \begin{remark} The algebra $ U_{r,s}^+(B_2)$ is classified as a prime affine PI algebra.
-From the above discussion, it is quite clear that each simple $ U_{r,s}^+(B_2)$-module is finite-dimensional and can have dimension at most $\pideg { U_{r,s}^+(B_2)}$.
+Consider the subalgebra of $ U_{r,s}^+(B_2)$ generated by $X_2$ and $X_3$, which is a quantum affine space.
+It is a well-known result that if $r$ and $s$ are not roots of unity, then the quantum plane $\mathbb{C}\langle X_2,X_3\rangle /\langle X_2X_3-rsX_3X_2\rangle$ is not a PI algebra \cite[Proposition I.14.2]{brg}.
+Hence, the result follows. \end{proof} Kaplansky's Theorem has a striking consequence in the case of a prime affine PI algebra over an algebraically closed field. \begin{prop} \emph{(\cite[Theorem I.13.5]{brg})} Let $A$ be a prime affine PI algebra over an algebraically closed field $\mathbb{K}$ and $V$ be a simple $A$-module.
+Then $V$ is a finite dimensional vector space over $\mathbb{K}$ with $\dime_{\mathbb{K}}(V)\leq \pideg \,(A)$. \end{prop} This result provides an important link between the PI degree of a prime affine PI algebra over an algebraically closed field and its irreducible representations.
+Moreover, the upper bound PI-deg\,($A$) is attained for such an algebra $A$ (cf. \cite[Lemma III.1.2]{brg}). \begin{remark} The algebra $ U_{r,s}^+(B_2)$ is classified as a prime affine PI algebra.
+From the above discussion, it is quite clear that each simple $ U_{r,s}^+(B_2)$-module is finite dimensional and can have dimension at most $\pideg \,\left({ U_{r,s}^+(B_2)}\right)$.
 Therefore the computation of PI degree for $ U_{r,s}^+(B_2)$ is of substantial importance.
-Section \ref{secpideg} is devoted to this computation. \end{remark}
+Section \ref{secpideg} is devoted to this computation. \end{remark} \begin{remark} As stated in our assumptions, we work under the condition that $ r^2 \neq s^2$.
+Indeed, if $r^2 = s^2$, then the algebra $U_{r,s}^+(B_2)$ fails to be a PI algebra.
+For a detailed proof, see the Appendix.